Pub gardens for post-lockdown fun

 The garden of this former Muddy Award winner will be open for food and drink from April.
 A lovely stop-off from nearby Ardingly or Balcombe, or a destination in itself with exceptional quality hospitality and food.

 Coach and Horses, Danehill

 Boasting large gardens with views of the South Downs, the Coach and Horses at Danehill is perfect for a sunny afternoon.
 A play area will keep children happy and there’s an adults-only terrace for peaceful relaxation in the shade of a huge maple tree.
 The menu will also encourage you to linger, with locally sourced food to the fore.
 Drinks-wise the free house champions Sussex breweries.
 The pub also has three suggested circular walks on its website to help you work up an appetite.
-Open from April 13.

 The Sussex Ox, near Polegate

 For the warmer months this pub has the bonus of a raised decking surrounded by a wide garden with picnic tables and parasols, overlooked on all sides by the South Downs.
 There are heat lamps on the terrace for cooler evenings.
 The Wilmington Giant is nearby and there are plenty of walking opportunities.

 The Dorset Arms, Withyham

 The 18th century Dorset Arms is part of the historic Buckhurst Estate on which the ‘100 Acre Wood’ from the Winnie the Pooh stories sits.
 Ashdown Forest, AA Milne’s home village of Hartfield and Groombridge Place can be explored nearby.
 Organically-reared meat and game from the Estate appears on the pub menu, including steaks and popular sausages made to owner Lord De La Warr’s favourite recipe.
 Not only is there a large garden with plentiful seating with parasols, the pub itself has a garden room with retractable roof!